-Independent economic assessments project that Universal Studios Bedford will create over 20,000 direct and indirect jobs, attract 8.5 million annual visitors, and generate a cumulative economic impact exceeding £50 billion over its first two decades of operation.
+Independent economic assessments project that Universal UK will create over 20,000 direct and indirect jobs, attract 8.5 million annual visitors, and generate a cumulative economic impact exceeding £50 billion over its first two decades of operation.
 These figures place it alongside major infrastructure projects like HS2 and Heathrow expansion in terms of regional economic significance.

 The resort itself will employ thousands of permanent staff across a wide range of roles.
 Theme park operations require ride operators, entertainers, technical engineers, guest services staff, retail workers, food and beverage teams, landscapers, and security personnel.
 Hotels add housekeeping, front desk, concierge, events, and management positions.
 CityWalk's restaurants, shops, and entertainment venues will need their own dedicated workforces.